How to use price signaling in marketing?

-Price signalling is a promising technique for any business in the right industry.
+Price signaling is a promising technique for any business in the right industry.
 When applied correctly, it allows you to charge more for your products, increasing your profit margins without increasing your manufacturing costs.

 Even though the quality of your products doesn’t change, the higher price tag combined with premium marketing will affect the way people perceive that product, and how much they’re willing to pay for it.
-Not prioritizing price signalling can be such a waste for your business, as you could be charging less than what your clients are actually willing to pay for your product.
+Not prioritizing price signaling can be such a waste for your business, as you could be charging less than what your clients are actually willing to pay for your product.